rubynortheast/dibirails/README.md

 </div>
 ```

-All we need to do now is include the above in the questions show page, this is shown below ;
+All we need to do now is include the above in the questions show page, this is shown below:

 ```erb
 <h3>Add your response...</h3>